bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 48°
+- 46°
-- light rain
+- moderate rain
 - 92% humidity
-- 6 mph wind
+- 3 mph wind
 - 100% cloud cover
-- 32 AQI 🟩
+- 28 AQI 🟩
-- 0.29 inches of precipitation in the past 24 hours
+- 0.3 inches of precipitation in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>